Stillwater’s Sebie Lacey: The Showman

 In those early days, they pooled money, went into studios, made demos, mailed them out, and drove up and down the East Coast until the answer they wanted finally came.
 In 1976, Capricorn said yes.

 Reviews of those first albums talk about the “melodic vocals from Sebie Lacey and Jimmy Hall” riding over the guitars on Stillwater and I Reserve the Right, a blend that gave the band both muscle and lift.
-On songs like “Mind Bender,” you can hear Sebie’s voice threading through the arrangement, grounding the talking‑guitar trick with a human line.
+On songs like “Mind Bender,” you can hear Sebie’s voice threading through the arrangement, grounding Rob’s talking‑guitar with a human line.

 On the road, he was as much ringmaster as timekeeper.
 He remembers Winterland in San Francisco with Stillwater opening for the Charlie Daniels Band, the crowd calling them back for an encore, the Fox Theatre Rebel Jam in Atlanta, the Carter inauguration ball, Volunteer Jam V when they walked offstage and watched Lynyrd Skynyrd return for the first time since the horrible crash.